Manaslu Circuit Trek

 suspension bridge Manaslu circuit

-Continuing onward, you’ll cross a suspension bridge to ascend to Rana and Bihi Phedi.
-Along the trail, you may encounter white-faced monkeys roaming the villages in search of food.
+Moving further, you will cross a suspension bridge to climb to Rana and Bihi Phedi.
+On the trail, White-Faced monkeys visit villages looking for free food.

-Following an hour of trekking on uneven terrain, you’ll ascend a zigzag path from the river to the picturesque village of Namrung (2660m).
+After about 1hr on the uneven trail, you will climb a zigzag from the river to the neat village of Namrung (2660m).

-Here, you’ll find some of the finest teashops, restaurants, and rest houses along the trek.
-Notably, a local businessman who spent over a decade in Hong Kong has returned to Namrung and established a modern restaurant and hotel equipped with amenities like Cappuccinos and WiFi.
+The place has some of the best teashops, a restaurant, and rest houses on the trek.
+A local businessman worked for over a decade in Hong Kong, then returned to Namrung and built a modern restaurant and hotel with Cappuccinos and WiFi.

 Day 5: Namrung to Lho